roscopeco/jasm/README.md

 }
 ```

-There are lots of examples in [the tests](src/test/resources/jasm) showing the syntax for
+In addiiton to lots of examples in [the tests](src/test/resources/jasm) showing the syntax for
-the different instructions and with examples of how they're used.
+the different instructions and with examples of how they're used, there is also some more in-depth
+documentation and a few "standard recipes" in [the cookbook](docs/cookbook.md).

 ### Why not just use Jasmin?